havochvatten/MSP-Symphony/README.md

 ### Implementation recommendations

-While any Jakarta EE 8.0-compliant application should be OK, during development [Wildfly](https://www.wildfly.org/) has been used and is thus the recommended choice.
+While any Jakarta EE 8.0-compliant application server should be OK, during development [Wildfly](https://www.wildfly.org/) has been used and is thus the recommended choice.
 At SwAM the frontend is served separately using Apache, although any web server capable of serving static content should do (see [Frontend](#frontend-1) below).
-The backend has been tested using Wildfly 26.1, PostgreSQL 10 and PostGIS v2.4, but more recent versions should be fine.
+The backend has been tested using Wildfly 26.1, PostgreSQL 14 and PostGIS v2.4, but more recent versions should be fine.

 The frontend is realized as an Angular application (v 17), built with Node 20.11.1.